NCAR/FastEddy-model/docs/Tutorials/cases_real/WRF_coupling_case0.rst

    int LandCover(y, x) ;
    float cellsize ;

 The two required fields are the terrain topography (:code:`topoPos`, in m above seal level) and the categorical land cover (:code:`LandCover`).
-Note that high-resolution fields are desirable as inputs, and that both need to have the same resolution (:code:`cellsize`, in m).
+Note that high-resolution fields are desirable as inputs, and that both fields need to have the same resolution (:code:`cellsize`, in m).
 Terrain can usually be obtained from lidar data at a few meters resolution, while land cover datasets are typically coarser.
-For U.S. locations we recommend using NLCD dataset, which provides a high resolution of 30 m.
-These fields need to come together with corresponding latitude and longitude 2d fileds (:code:`lat` and :code:`lon`), provided with double precision due to the high-resolution typically used in these FastEddy simulations.
+For U.S. locations we recommend using NLCD dataset that comes at a high resolution of 30 m.
+These fields need to come together with the corresponding latitude and longitude 2d fileds (:code:`lat` and :code:`lon`) provided with double precision due to the high-resolution typically used in these FastEddy simulations.

-Input parameters to **GeoSpec.py** are provided by the **geospec.json** file.
+Input parameters to **GeoSpec.py** are specified in the **geospec.json** file.
 These include the path and file name of the input GIS data (*gis_root* and *gis_file*, respectively), together with other parameters like the output path of the output netCDF file of standard formant (*FE_dataset_path*).
 In order to convert the land cover class into a roughness length value, a look-up table has to be provided (*nlcd_name*).
-In this tutorial is based on the 16-class NLCD dataset (:code:`LandCoverMetadata.csv`).
+In this tutorial is based on the 16-class NLCD dataset (:code:`LandCoverMetadata_NLCD16.csv`).
 The json file entry *water_cats* needs to list all of the land cover categories that correspond to water bodies, so an appropriate roughness length parameterization can be used by FastEddy.
 Once all the required input files are ready, **GeoSpec.py** can be executed:

 .. code-block:: none